 Both ethnic politics and political corruption are seen as important features of UP's political landscape.
 In addition, a significant fraction of legislators face criminal charges, further complicating voters' decisions.

-Researchers, together with local NGOs, evaluated multiple pre-election voter education campaigns (PEVACs).
-A first campaign (conducted with Sarathi) in Uttar Pradesh during the 2007 election examined how voters in rural areas would respond to messages urging them to not vote on caste lines but to vote for development.
-This campaign was conducted in villages using puppet shows and posters.
+Researchers, together with local NGO Sarathi, evaluated two voter mobilization campaigns during the 2007 Uttar Pradesh elections.
+In the first campaign, researchers examined how voters in rural areas would respond to messages urging them to not vote on caste lines but to vote for development.
+The second campaign involved distributing messages about the corrupt practices of politicians and urged them to vote for clean politicians so development funds could be well spent.
+These campaigns were conducted in villages through meetings and the core campaign messages were delivered through puppet shows and posters.

-Uttar Pradesh 2007 Campaign: In rural UP, the message that people should not simply vote along caste lines significantly changed voter behavior.
-First, voter turnout increased.
-Further, survey data collected by the Center for the Study of Developing Societies showed that the likelihood that an individual would vote for the party which represented their caste decreased from 57 percent to 52 percent in villages which received this campaign.
-Finally, this reduction in caste-based voting was also accompanied by a reduction in the vote share of candidates facing heinous criminal charges.
+Caste Campaign: In rural UP, the message that people should not simply vote along caste lines significantly changed voter behavior.
+First, voter turnout increased by 9 percent.
+Further, survey data collected by the Center for the Study of Developing Societies showed that the likelihood that an individual would vote for the party which represented their caste decreased by 10 percent in villages that received this campaign compared to the control group.
+Finally, this reduction in caste-based voting was also accompanied by a 50 percent reduction in the vote share of candidates facing heinous criminal charges.
+In fact, the entire reduction in caste-preferred voting came from a move away from voting for candidates facing heinous criminal charges.